Bad Habits

 And how you can change you habitual thirst,

-Once you understand your habit, and feel confident to try and change it, you can try changing your space, or adding a small block to prevent you from playing out the habit without thinking to stop it.
+Once you understand your habit, and feel confident to try and change it.

 Remember, it’s okay to slip.
-And also, this may be something that keeps you safe; less stressed, for example.
 Don’t quit, though, keep trying.
 Each try teaches you more about yourself.
 Sometimes other things, hidden away by ego, need that habit to be maintained.

 Be patient.
 Bad habits fade with slow and steady change.
 You have the power to choose your own path, this includes when and how to drop those not so bad, sometimes helpful habits.